 Thomson Brown Financial Management Ltd were a financial advice firm based in Dalkeith Scotland.

-Established in 2007 they were previously known as David Brown Financial Services Ltd and traded under the name Audley Asset Management.
+Established in 2007 they were previously known as David Brown Financial Services Ltd and also traded as Audley Asset Management.

 Unsuitable advice complaints were upheld by the Financial Ombudsman Service earlier this year.
-These related to pension transfer advice given by Thomson Brown Financial Management and Newport Financial Management LLP (an Appointed Representative of Thomson Brown Financial Management Ltd)
+These complaints related to pension transfer advice given by Thomson Brown Financial Management and Newport Financial Management LLP.
+Newport Financial Management LLP were an Appointed Representative of Thomson Brown Financial Management Ltd.